detekoi/minimal-clock-overlay/README.md

 ### Features

-- Create named clock scenes with unique configurations
+- Create named clock scenes with unique configurations.
-- Generate direct URLs for OBS browser sources
+- Generate direct URLs for OBS browser sources.
-- Manage all your clock scenes in one place
+- Manage all your clock scenes in one place.
-- Each scene maintains its own settings
+- Each scene maintains its own settings.
-- Sort and search through your scenes
+- Sort and search through your scenes.
-- Delete scenes you no longer need
+- Delete scenes you no longer need.

 ### How to Use

-1. Open `scene-manager.html` in your web browser to access the Scene Manager
+1. Open `scene-manager.html` in your web browser to access the Scene Manager.
-2. Create a new clock scene with a descriptive name
+2. Create a new clock scene with a descriptive name.
-3. Copy the browser source URL
+3. Copy the browser source URL.
-4. Add to OBS as a browser source
+4. Add to OBS as a browser source.
-5. Configure the clock's appearance in OBS
+5. Configure the clock's appearance in OBS.
-6. All settings will be saved for that specific scene
+6. All settings will be saved for that specific scene.

 ## Tips for Streamers

-- **Use Multiple Scenes**: Create different clock styles for different scenes (e.g., a vibrant clock for your starting scene, a transparent one for gameplay)
+- **Use Multiple Scenes**: Create different clock styles for different scenes (e.g., a vibrant clock for your starting scene, a transparent one for gameplay).
-- **Use Transparent Theme**: For gameplay streams, the transparent theme provides time information without blocking gameplay
+- **Use Transparent Theme**: For gameplay streams, the transparent theme provides time information without blocking gameplay.
-- **Match Your Brand**: Use the color pickers to match your stream's color scheme
+- **Match Your Brand**: Use the color pickers to match your stream's color scheme.
-- **Position Strategically**: Place in a corner where it won't overlap important HUD elements in games
+- **Position Strategically**: Place in a corner where it won't overlap important HUD elements in games.

 ## Troubleshooting

-- **Clock Not Visible**: Make sure the browser source is properly sized and positioned
+- **Clock Not Visible**: Make sure the browser source is properly sized and positioned.
-- **Settings Not Appearing**: Click directly on the gear icon that appears when hovering over the clock
+- **Settings Not Appearing**: Click directly on the gear icon that appears when hovering over the clock.
-- **Settings Panel Off Screen**: Try moving the clock away from the edge of your canvas
+- **Settings Panel Off Screen**: Try moving the clock away from the edge of your canvas.
 - **Dropdown Menus Not Working**: OBS has known issues with dropdown menus in Browser Sources.
 The clock now has a built-in "OBS/Streamlabs Mode" (enabled by default) which replaces dropdowns with compatible button selectors.
 If you still have issues, check that this mode is enabled in the settings panel.

 ## License